August 2026 Snapshot

 Key Insights

 Enterprise AI / SaaS Board Members score highest on Technology (4.8/5) and Growth (4.7/5).
 Over the past six months, the most notable change is an increase in Risk orientation.
-Their leading priority is delivering incremental value quickly (next month/quarter), while their most pressing challenge is lack of visibility for off-site stored trailers and prioritization.
-They measure success through nps (net promoter score) and make decisions using transition-riding framework - position for computing paradigm shifts (client-server, saas, ai) to capture value.
+Their leading priority is delivering incremental value quickly (next month/quarter), while their most pressing challenge is algorithm polarization damage from attention-driven incentive structures.
+They measure success through nps (net promoter score) and make decisions using efficiency and quality: how can it 'make quality hires as efficiently as possible'.
 Language that resonates includes "incredible", "valuable", and "powerful".
-5 distinct behavioral archetypes emerge, with 60% clustering around archetype a approaches.
+5 distinct behavioral archetypes emerge, with 63% clustering around archetype a approaches.

 What's changing for Enterprise AI / SaaS Board Members?